kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I need to see a neurologist for ongonig care.

-I was able to see Dr Austin three days after Richmond referred me to him.
-Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implatation, and who Dr. Autin said was "equivaltent to me", I really should follow up with him.
-Unfortunetly, the earliest I could get in to see
+I was able to see Dr Austin three days after Erin Richmond referred me to him, on Jly 3rd, 2023.
+Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implantation and who Dr. Austin said, "was equivaltent to me", I should follow up with Dr. Karl.
-Dr Karl (to discuss whether spinal cord stimulation was a realistic option for my pain) was September 1st.
-Dr Austin also told me that the four main medications to treat peripheral neuropathy pain.
+Unfortunately the earliest I could get in to see Dr Karl was in two months, on September 1st.

-The appointment two and half weeks ago was very brief, half an appointment really, because I was fifteen minutes late.
-It told her that when I saw
+Dr Austin also told me that the four main medications to treat peripheral neuropathy pain were  gabapentin, pregabapion (Lyrica), Cymbalta, and--I belive--amitriptyline.

-At the July 3rd appoint with with Dr Austin, he and I discusses what medications are used to treat neuropathy pain.
-He said that their are four main
+The appointment with Erin Richmond NO, on Agusut 30th, was supposed to be about what Dr. Austin said ("see Dr. Karl") but it was very brief, reallu just half an appointment, because I was fifteen minutes late.
+It told her that would see saw Dr Karl in two days, on Sept 1st.

-medications: gabapentin, pregabapion (Lyrica), Cymbalta, and--I belive--amitriptyline.
+When I say Dr. Karl on September 1st, I told him amitriptyline (that Dr. Baht prescibed) had give me bad heartburn and nortiptyline (that Dr. Karl had prescribed in 2022) gave me isomnia.
+I also told Dr. Karl that the medications I was taking worsened my dry eye.
+But I don't think the message got through.
+The medications I am on are only moderately effective at controlling my night time pain.
+But there are worsening my quality of life significantly.
+The hate these medications because my eyes irritable me all the time, and I can't read like I want.

-I saw Dr Karl, on Sept 1st, too, to talk the possibility of spinal cord stimulator.
-He wanted me first to try protriptyline 10mg because I told him
+Neurologists, family practice physican, nurses, psychologist had no clue how devastating dry eye syndrome is or what it feels like.
-Amytripline caused terrible heatburn and nortriptyline made me wired.
+The first line medications for treating neuropathy are anticonvulsives, gabapentin and pregabalin, and tricyclic antidepressants, the main one being amitriptyline, and other antidepressents like Effexor.
+These medications have known side effect of dry mouth.

 I had a 2nd appt with Erin August 3oth, but it was only a "half appointment" because I wasn't on time.
 I told her Dr. Austin had recommended
 I see Dr. Karl about the spinal cord stimulator because I already was an established patient of Dr Karl.
 But I couldn't get in to see